places to visit in The Netherlands

 Make sure to visit the Keukenhof when you’re in The Netherlands during this time of year.
 You can find all the information on this website.
 If you don’t like the crowds, you can also rent a bike a go biking in the area around Lisse.
 You will see flower fields everywhere you look.

 Another historic and very Dutch place is the Zaanse Schans.
-You’ll find lots of windmills and wooden houses in this place.
-I visited the Zaanse Schans during the pandemic, and I was pretty much the only person there.
+You’ll find lots of iconic windmills and traditional wooden houses here.
+It’s essentially an open-air museum that takes you back to the 18th and 19th centuries.
 Such a beautiful sight!

 Oostvaardersplassen